 1. The Parks and Gardens database project

-We (Parks and Gardens Data Services Ltd) are a not-for-profit company set up to stimulate interest in, and understanding of, historic designed landscapes and green spaces.
+The Parks & Gardens UK (P&GUK) database ("us", "we", or "our") formerly known as Parks and Gardens Data Services Ltd, is hosted by the Hestercombe Gardens Trust (charity number 1060000) on a not-for-profit basis.
+Parks & Gardens UK was set up to stimulate interest in, and understanding of, historic designed landscapes and green spaces.
 Our main instruments to achieve this are the database which we maintain and the website which gives access to it.

 2. These contract terms